2020 Frances Anne Kelleher Memorial Scholarship Recipient

 Richard L. Cooley-Chester Huff Distinguished Social Studies Award

 Grand Valley State University’s History Department and The Grand Rapids Public Schools awards the Richard L. Cooley-Chester Huff Distinguished Social Studies Award to up to the three most qualified social studies or history majors.
-Working with the GVSU College of Education Student Information and Service Center, the winners will be placed in the Grand Rapids Public Schools with master teachers for their teacher assisting and/or student teaching.
+Working with the College of Education and Community Innovation, the winners will be placed in the Grand Rapids Public Schools with master teachers for their teacher assisting and/or student teaching.